 Scripture reading for April 27th: 1st Samuel 14, Psalm 124, Acts 10

-1st Samuel 14:6 “Jonathan said to the young man who carried his armor, “Come, let us go over to the garrison of these uncircumcised.
-It may be that the Lord will work for us, for nothing can hinder the Lord from saving by many or by few.”
+1st Samuel 14:6-7 “Jonathan said to the young man who carried his armor, “Come, let us go over to the garrison of these uncircumcised.
+It may be that the Lord will work for us, for nothing can hinder the Lord from saving by many or by few.””

-Key Scriptures: Acts 9:13-16 “But Ananias answered, “Lord, I have heard from many about this man, how much evil he has done to your saints at Jerusalem.
+Acts 9:13-17 “But Ananias answered, “Lord, I have heard from many about this man, how much evil he has done to Your saints at Jerusalem.
 And here he has authority from the chief priests to bind all who call on Your Name.”
 But the Lord said to him, “Go, for he is a chosen instrument of Mine to carry My Name before the Gentiles and kings and the children of Israel.
 For I will show him how much he must suffer for the sake of My Name.
 So Ananias departed and entered the house.
 And laying his hands on him, he said, “Brother Saul, The Lord Jesus Who appeared to you on the road by which you came has sent me so that you might receive your sight and be filled with the Holy Spirit.”
 And immediately something like scales fell from his eyes and he regained his sight.”